CERTCC/CERT-Guide-to-CVD/docs/why_this_guide.md

     traditional problems of software vulnerabilities, but can extend to issues arising from the consensus algorithms, the distributed nature of the system, and the use (and misuse) of the system.
     But who do you coordinate with when the system is decentralized and there is no single vendor to fix the problem?

+!!! abstract "Unknown Unknowns"

+    We haven't encountered all the coordination problems that will arise in the future.
+    For example, how might quantum computing change the nature of exploitation or the coordination process?
+    However, we can be sure that whatever challenges we encounter, some will resemble those we've seen before, and some will be entirely new.
+Our plan is to keep learning and adapting this Guide as we go.

 </div>